pudly/schmopera-hugo/content/articles/seriously-sung-christmas-carols.md

 ---
-title: Seriously sung Christmas carols
+title: "Seriously sung Christmas carols"
 ---

 Christmas is a great time for mashing unlikely singers together onto one stage so they can all sing some carols together.
 Like in 2000, when Plácido Domingo did a holiday concert with Vanessa Williams, Tony Bennett, and Charlotte Church.
 Here's Plácido and Tony giving us a good old "The First Noël":